partyorange/pub/docs/party-orange-operating-intro.md

 ## What Makes This Different

-- **Not polling.** We build a durable, member-controlled stance record.
+- **Not polling.** We build a durable, member-controlled, privacy-first stance record.
 - **Not social media.** Our architecture favors privacy, clarity, and truth—not clicks.
-- **Not partisan.** Power flows from consensus, not candidates.
+- **Not partisan.** Power flows from consensus and consent, not candidates and campaigns.

-This isn’t another forum, feed, or fundraising tool.
+This isn’t another forum, feed, or fundraising tool, though we plan to either build or enable all such applications.
 This is infrastructure for the next civic era—built to resist corruption and endure beyond election cycles.

 ---